phillipsnick/lirc-remotes/README.md

-lirc-remotes
+LIRC Remotes
 ============

-Remote codes for remotes I couldn't find
+Remote configs for remotes I couldn't find else where on the internet.

+Far from perfect but thought they may be of use for someone else.